centria/tietokannat/src/content/lisaa-tekniikoita.md

 on neljä lauseketta: `name`, `price`, `'radish'` ja `name='radish'`.
 Lausekkeet hinta ja nimi saavat arvonsa rivin sarakkeesta, lauseke `'radish'` on merkkijonovakio ja lauseke `name='radish'` on totuusarvoinen.

-Has two statements: `price` and `name='radish'`.
-In this the statement `price` defines the content of the result set, and the statement `name='radish'` is a conditional statement to limit the query.

 Voimme rakentaa monimutkaisempia lausekkeita samaan tapaan kuin ohjelmoinnissa.
 Esimerkiksi kysely

 ```sql